 Both inorganic and methylated species of As inhibit cellular respiration, leading to the formation of reactive oxygen species (ROS) that cause oxidative stress, which is one of the main hypotheses suggested for the carcinogenicity of As (Ventura-Lima et al., 2011).
 According to the International Agency for Research on Cancer (IARC), As is a highly toxic and carcinogenic element for humans.
 However, the effects observed in animal models vary, making it challenging to elucidate the precise mechanisms by which the toxic effects occur, as well as the level of carcinogenicity (Martinez et al., 2011).
 Arsenic can undergo several metabolic conversions in vivo, with its metabolites interacting with intra- and extracellular macromolecules (Molin et al., 2015).
 Studies have demonstrated that mechanisms such as enzymatic inhibition, disruption of the endocrine system, altered DNA repair, oxidative stress in cells, and epigenetic modifications in DNA may be related to As toxicity (Yosim et al., 2015; Roy et al., 2020).

-The aim of present study was to investigate the biotransformation of inorganic arsenic in Nile tilapia, since the metabolism of aquatic organisms can transform species that are considered more toxic into lower toxicity species.
-Evaluation was made of the distributions of arsenic species (As(III), As(V), MMA, DMA, and AsB) in liver, stomach, gill, and muscle tissues after controlled exposures of the fish to As(III) and As(V) at different concentrations (5.0 and 10 mg L-1), during periods of 1 and 7 days.
-In addition, since some elements, such as selenium (Se), can present an antagonistic action that reduces the toxic effects caused by arsenic, another focus of the study was to evaluate the antagonistic effect of selenium on the toxicity of As(III) in Nile tilapia during the bioaccumulation process.
+The present study aimed to investigate the biotransformation of inorganic arsenic in Nile tilapia, as the metabolism of aquatic organisms can transform species that are considered more toxic into lower toxicity species.
+The evaluation was made considering the distributions of arsenic species (As(III), As(V), MMA, DMA, and AsB) in different fish tissues after controlled exposures of the fish to As(III) and As(V) at different concentrations and time.
+In adition, the study evaluate the antagonistic effect of selenium on the toxicity of As(III) in Nile tilapia during the bioaccumulation process.

 MATERIALS AND METHODS